 The consolidated financial statements include the accounts of the Partnership, its subsidiaries and a majority owned partnership.
-The Partnership accounts for its interest in one-third of the outstanding stock of a propane retailer and a 50 percent partnership interest in another propane retailer under the equity method.
+The Partnership accounts for its 50 percent partnership interest in another propane retailer under the equity method.
 All significant intercompany transactions and accounts have been eliminated in consolidation.
 The General Partner's 1.0101 percent interest in the Operating Partnership is accounted for in the consolidated financial statements as a minority interest.